 No one has connected those dots better than GATA, the Gold Anti-Trust Action Committee.
 And no one knows better than GATA’s Chris Powell that mainstream journalists are cowards when it comes to reporting what Powell calls “the financial news story of the century.”

-GATA has been pounding that table for years, a table stacked now several feet high with solid documentation that governments hide their gold dealings and manipulate the paper price of gold, all in an effort to control financial markets across the board.
+GATA has been pounding that table for years, a table stacked now several feet high with solid documentation that governments hide their gold dealings and manipulate the paper price of gold, all to control financial markets across the board.

 And all the while, a compliant, lapdog media plays along.
 Powell has offered piles of documentation to every mainstream journalist he’s ever met, with no takers.

 “This is elementary journalism,” Powell said in a Money Metals podcast.

 “Really any first-year journalism student could do it, but the mainstream financial press refuses to do it, I think largely because it is so sensitive to governments.”

 So, just what does Dr. Swart’s study, connected to the dots at Pew and Gallup, connected to GATA’s dots of market and media manipulation, tell us about the people society has allowed to corner mainstream news and information?

 One conclusion we can draw – while journalists aren’t as bright as you and I, are no more stressed but are a bit more tipsy, and cannot comprehend bias as well as the rest of us, they can be relentless in what they believe is their exclusive calling to influence thought and opinion.

 And they don’t seem bothered at all that their life’s work is not trusted.